amperity/amperity-docs/amperity_reference/source/quick_start.rst

           :class: no-scaled-link
      - In the **Identity resolution** quick start, if you are using Amperity sample data, next to **Identity tables**, click **AmpAI select**.

-       AmpAI will analyze the sample data and identify which tables contain PII, and then idenfity which semantic tags should be applied.
-You may change the tags AmpAI assigns to fields.
+       **AmpAI** will analyze the sample data and identify which tables contain PII, and then idenfity which semantic tags should be applied.
+You may change the tags **AmpAI** assigns to fields.

        Click **Continue**.
-Wait for the AmpAI to finish applying semantic tags before continuing to the next step.
+Wait for the **AmpAI** to finish applying semantic tags before continuing to the next step.
 This process will take up to 5 minutes to complete.

    * - .. image:: ../../images/steps-02.png
           :width: 60 px
           :alt: Step 2.
           :align: left
           :class: no-scaled-link
-     - When AmpAI is finished applying semantic tags, next to **Identify your fields**, click **Edit**.
+     - When **AmpAI** is finished applying semantic tags, next to **Identify your fields**, click **Edit**.

        This opens the **Semantic tag** editor.
-For each table that AmpAI applied semantic tags a list of fields, field types, and semantic tags are shown.
+For each table that **AmpAI** applied semantic tags a list of fields, field types, and semantic tags are shown.

-       AmpAI correctly assigned semantic tags to all of the sample data tables, so you can click the **Save** button in the top right.
+       **AmpAI** will correctly assign semantic tags to all of the sample data tables, so you can click the **Save** button in the top right.

-       .. important:: If you are using your own data review the fields carefully.
-AmpAI will apply semantic tags for PII correctly most of the time, but it's good to double-check and be sure.
-If you think they are wrong, just remove the tag AmpAI applied and find the correct semantic tag.
+       .. important:: If you are using your own data review the fields carefully. **AmpAI** will apply semantic tags for PII correctly most of the time, but it's good to double-check and be sure.
+If you think they are wrong, just remove the tag **AmpAI** applied and find the correct semantic tag.

+.. quickstart-semantics-end

+.. _quickstart-run-stitch:

 Run Stitch
 ==================================================

+.. quickstart-run-stitch-start

 After all of the source tables to which semantic tags should be applied have semantic tags applied you are ready to run Stitch.

+.. quickstart-run-stitch-end

 **To build the identity graph**

+.. quickstart-run-stitch-steps-start

 .. list-table::
    :widths: 10 90